 Alternatively, it can follow the "general" charging pattern and situation over time, in order to observe, calculate and perform an estimate of available power needed or needed to reduce to obtain better power management.

-How the Scheduled Power Control works
+How to use Scheduled Power Control

 - Then you select the hour TO which you want to reduce to, and enter the DESIRED value in Ampere (which will be available after and up to this hour)